 If you want a unique nature experience, then the Paiva Walkways (Passadicos do Paiva) is a must-see in northern Portugal.
 It’s a 8-km (5-mile) walk on wooden stairs and suspension bridges that are situated along the Paiva River, considered the prettiest in Portugal.
 You’ll walk through lush vegetation, waterfalls, sparkling clean river water, and maybe even see some wildlife.
 At Van, you can even play Tarzan by swinging on a rope down to the river.
 This walk definitely isn’t for couch potatoes, but if you want to try it, those who know say to start your walk at Espiunca because it’s a less strenuous route.

 You can travel the world over and not find too many places with houses painted like those you’ll find in Praia da Costa Nova.
 The houses in this fishing village near Aveiro are painted in colorful stripes: vibrant red, blue and green accented with white stripes.
 Some stripes are horizontal, others vertical and some houses have it both ways.
 These unique homes were originally built by fishermen as shelters; now they’re vacation homes.
-This is a good place to eat your fill of fresh seafood.
+This is a good place in north Portugal to eat your fill of fresh seafood.
 Praia da Costa Nova also draws surfers when the sea is rough, which is often.

 Most people associate saints with doing, well, saintly things, like performing miracles.
 But in Amarante a saint is associated with building a bridge.
 St. Goncalo is credited with building a stone bridge across the Tamega River in the 12th century.
 The Tamega bisects Amarante, with the old city sitting on the southern bank.
 Known for vinho verde, a sparkling green wine, the city celebrates the St. Goncalo festival every June.
 Religious monuments abound, including the pretty St. Goncalo Church, which is said to look magical in sunlight.
 Amar means “love” in Portuguese; hopefully, you’ll love the stunning Romanesque architecture here.